codefreedatascience/Open-Refine-Tutorial/README.md

 4. Is my data safe in Openrefine?
 Ans: Yes it is safe because it runs on local server and data is stored on your computer’s directory.

+### Strengths and Weaknesses

+**Strengths:**
+1. OpenRefine is a desktop application.
+It opens in the browser as a Local Webserver.
+So, the data is safe and it doesn’t get uploaded to the Google server.
+2. It has facets which is used to filter the data into subsets and these clusters can be customized and organised into meaningful data.
+3. It has a Browser based interface, and so can handle more data efficiently.
+4. Openrefine has a strong feature in extending data -- user can use it to find Meta Data and it can be used to correlate with it.

+**Weaknesses:**
+1. The UI of Openrefine is not user friendly.
+Although the features and functions are strong, the UI make Openrefine looks boring.
+Besides, in the visualization, the function is not scalable.
+For instance, Openrefine give user a view of data, but the image is not big enough to figure out complex distribution.
+2. Unfortunately Google has removed support for this tool, making few of its features redundant.

 ### Dataset